Skip to content

 Fort Lauderdale, FL 33316

-By telephone at: 954-473-7500 or 888-511-1370
+By Telephone: 954-473-7500 or 888-511-1370

-By email: [email protected]
+By Email: [email protected]

 • Right to Request Confidential Communications.
-You have the right to request that Broward Health contact and communicate with you only in certain ways to preserve your privacy and Protected Health Information.
+You have the right to request that Broward Health contact and communicate with you only in certain ways to preserve your privacy and PHI.
 For example, you may request that we only contact you by mail at a specific address or via your home phone number and not workplace number.
 We will not ask you the reason for the request.
 We will accommodate every reasonable request.

 • Right to Request Amendments.
-If you feel that the Protected Health Information we have about you is incorrect, inaccurate, or incomplete, you may ask us to amend that information.
+If you feel that the health information we have about you is incorrect, inaccurate, or incomplete, you may ask us to amend that information.
 You have the right to request this amendment as long as the information is kept by us and for our records.
 A request for amendment must be made in writing and must include a reason to support the request.
 In certain cases, we may deny your request for amendment.
 If we deny your request, you have the right to file a statement of disagreement with us.
 We may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.

 HOW TO EXERCISE YOUR RIGHTS